NEW HARVEST’S POSITION ON EVOLUTION

 NEW HARVEST’S POSITION

-This article will not attempt to address the theory of evolution on a point-by-point basis for the following reasons:
+This paper will not attempt to address the theory of evolution on a point-by-point basis for the following reasons:

 - After more than 150 years it is still just a theory.
 Not enough evidence has yet been found to establish evolution as fact, and while the jury is still out Christians have no reason to abandon their position on the veracity of the Bible or the existence of a Creator God.